h5md/h5md/h5md.rst

   suggested to use a \[variable\]\[N\] dataset for such simulations but only a
   \[N\] dataset when the species are fixed in the course of time.
 Species may be specified by a 1-byte integer (8-bit, allowing 256 values).

+* Parallel issues

+  Altough not a specification in itself, one advantage of using HDF5 is the Parallel-HDF5 extension for MPI environments.
+File written by parallel programs should be identical to programs written by serial programs.

+  An issue remains however: as particles move in space, they may belong to varying CPUs.
+A proposition to this problem is to send all particles, as a copy, to their original CPU and to write them from there using collective IO calls.
+Particles for which the ordering is not important (for instance solvent particles that may be required for checkpointing only) could be written from their actual CPU without recreating the original order.